robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 It took about 5 minutes to drill one large hole.
 I had picked maple, because I wanted it to look nice.
 It would have been much better to use pine.
-Strong enough, and it would have looked as good as it needed to.
+Strong enough, and it would have looked good enough.
 Drilling would have been faster and better.

 The small holes for the screws were the worst.
 I should have regeared the drill press, but I was too lazy.
 It went too fast and the wood